Here: Home > Sustainable Planet

 What We Can Do As Individuals

-1. Write legislators to encourage them to replace use of fossil fuels for urban electricity with efficient wind turbines and, for coastal areas, wave energy generators.
+3. We can write legislators to also encourage them to replace use of fossil fuels for urban electricity with efficient wind turbines and, for coastal areas, ocean-based wind generators.
 Ask legislators to require all new coal-fired plants to use the latest carbon sequestration technology and to require all existing coal plants to be retrofitted with carbon sequestration technology.
 In 2006 in the USA, coal-fired power plants contributed 81 percent of 2343.9 million metric tons of carbon dioxide emissions from energy-generation plants.

-2. Write legislators to encourage them to provide incentives for farmers to use practices, such as continuous no-till farming, that improve soil carbon sequestration.
+4. We can write legislators to encourage them to provide incentives for farmers to convert their biomass (corn stalks, etc.) into biochar and to use biochar to enrich their fields.
+Encourage farmers to use other practices, such as continuous no-till farming, that improve soil carbon sequestration.
 Also ask legislators to encourage research into other natural carbon sequestration methods, such as the cultivation of algae.
-There is evidence that even if we become "carbon neutral," it may not be enough to avert environmental disaster within a couple of decades; aggressively pulling carbon out of the air by methods, such as soil carbon sequestration and algae cultivation, may be essential.
+Aggressively pulling carbon out of the air by methods, such as soil carbon storage with biochar, may be essential.

-3. Support projects to help villages to replace use of wood for fuel in cooking and water purification with solar cookers
+5. We can support projects to help villages to replace use of wood for fuel in cooking and water purification with solar cookers or biomass cookers.

-5. Write legislators to ask them to support strong tax incentives for the purchase of vehicles rated at over 30 mpg (city) or are certified as Super-Ultra-Low Emissions Vehicles (SULEV).
+7. We can write legislators to ask them to support strong tax incentives for the purchase of vehicles rated at over 30 mpg (city) or are certified as Super-Ultra-Low Emissions Vehicles (SULEV).
 In 2006 in the USA, 98 percent of 1,990.1 million metric tons of carbon dioxide emissions were contributed by the use of petroleum products for energy in the transportation sector.
-The "over 30 mpg" vehicles with SULEV ratings are dominated by gas-electric hybrids for now (2008), but the newer Ultra Low Sulfur Diesel (ULSD) vehicles gaining over 30 mpg should also be supported.
-In 2010, look for gas-electric hybrid vehicles that use the new lithium-ion manganese oxide batteries that may allow vehicles to travel over 80 mpg; Toyota Prius may be the first of such vehicles.
+The "over 30 mpg" vehicles with SULEV ratings are dominated by gas-electric hybrids for now (2009), but the newer Ultra Low Sulfur Diesel (ULSD) vehicles gaining over 30 mpg should also be supported.
+In 2011, look for gas-electric hybrid vehicles that use the new lithium polymer batteries that may allow vehicles to travel over 40 mpg; Hyundai may be the first of such vehicles.
 Also ask your legislators to support conversion of cars and trucks to less polluting fuels, such as hydrogen fuel cells for electric vehicles, compressed natural gas (GNC), and hybrid gas-electric.
 Also encourage use of sulfur-free diesel fuel with use of catalytic converters for diesel trucks.

 Support legislation requiring cattle and sheep to be vaccinated to reduce methane in the atmosphere.

-7. Along with your family, friends, school, and neighborhood, assess your household environments and your contributions to the global environment.
-Calculate your own carbon footprint and purchase Renewable Energy Credits (RECs) to neutralize your own household's contribution to global warming.
+9. Along with our family, friends, school, and neighborhood, we can assess our household environments and our contributions to the global environment.
+Calculate our own carbon footprint and purchase Renewable Energy Credits (RECs) to neutralize our own household's contribution to global warming.
+Generating biochar, of course, reverses out carbon footprint.

 b.
-Oil reserves will probably be insufficient soon, even with a large increase in drilling.
+Oil reserves will eventually be insufficient, even with a large increase in drilling.

 If we invest in oil, rather than real solutions for the future, we are headed for a disaster.

 c.
-Use of renewable energy sources can solve our problems now and for the distant future.
+Use of renewable energy sources can help solve our problems now and for the distant future.

 Building additional fossil fuel plants cannot solve our problems now or for the distant future.